Nyobir/fck-invaders/README.md

  4. Install https://github.com/digitalocean/doctl to your computer

- 5. Install "dialog" to yours computer
+ 5. Install "dialog" to your computer

     - for ubuntu package is pre-installed